 And here: Satanic Panic

 2) the failing of traditional Christianity – is a poorly under-researched, contemporary phenomena.
 We are referring not only to the rapidly dropping numbers of those who identify as Christian, but to the vicious hatred and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
-There is a tremendous shift occurring now in human religious culture and psychology.
+Certainly not all Christians fall into this category, and many are searching for ways to salvage the teachings of their Savior amidst the current religious and political chaos.
+There are tremendous shifts occurring now in human religious culture and psychology.

 This outspoken and vehement turn to the so-called “religious right” has appeared steadily alongside the release of these films.
 This can be seen, to a certain degree, as a violent reaction within those who believe that an “END TIMES” scenario is unfolding before their very eyes in the daily news.
-As they fearfully (and gleefully) hope for and anticipate “The Rapture” – fully expecting the coming of a Savior to end the world – they are also simultaneously witnessing the death (prophesied, as many believe) of their outdated belief systems which are so at odds with a progressive, more globalized, religiously tolerant, even Atheistic, modern society.
+As they fearfully, even gleefully, anticipate the “The Rapture” – fully expecting the coming of a Savior to end the world in blood and fire – they are also simultaneously witnessing the withering away (prophesied, as many believe) of their outdated traditional belief systems which are so at odds with a progressive, more globalized, religiously tolerant, even Atheistic, modern society.

-Many established within the conservative dogma of patriarchal religions, be they Jews, Christian Fundamentalists or Islamic Jihadists, choose to actively demonize and spread fear and hatred of “the Other,” or hunker down with their scriptures and an arsenal of weaponry.
-Many of these groups view their beliefs and themselves as under attack from ideas perceived as “Evil;” ideas which many others view as basic human rights – women’s rights to determine what happens to their own bodies, the acceptance of same-sex relations, religious tolerance and non-preferential treatment of one religion over another, just to name a few.
+Many people established within the conservative dogma of patriarchal religions – be they Jewish, Christian Fundamentalists or Islamic Jihadists – actively demonize and spread fear and hatred of “the Other.”
+They “justify” their words and acts with their scriptures and arsenals of weaponry.
+These groups point at other groups, sometimes referring to them as “Satanic” or as being under the influence of The Devil.
+They view their beliefs and themselves as under attack from ideas perceived as “Evil;” ideas which many others view as basic human rights: women’s rights to determine what happens to their own bodies, the acceptance of same-sex relations, religious tolerance and acceptance and non-preferential treatment of one religion over another, the restriction of displays of religious propaganda in public schools, just to name a few.
 As equality and separation of Church and State is sought, these congregations feel threatened, as though they are being backed into a corner by the wiles of an Antichrist.